 The prize has been established to harness and promote interest in spirituality and psychiatry, and to motivate psychiatrists to build up evidence in this area as it relates to patients and practice.

-- The extent to which the essay furthers an understanding of spirituality in relation to psychiatry
+- the extent to which the essay furthers an understanding of spirituality in relation to psychiatry

-- Awareness of the literature on spirituality and psychiatry
+- awareness of the literature on spirituality and psychiatry

-- Relevance to psychiatric practice and patient care
+- relevance to psychiatric practice and patient care

-- Critical reflective quality
+- critical reflective quality

-III.
-Short listing will be the responsibility of the Executive Committee or a panel appointed by them from within the Executive, which will include a senior academic.
+3. Shortlisting will be the responsibility of the Executive Committee or a panel appointed by them from within the Executive, which will include a senior academic.
 The Executive Committee reserves the right not to award the prize in any given year if the quality or relevance of the entries is deemed not to be of sufficient merit.

-Closing date: 31 December each year
+Closing date: 31 December each year.